 Next may come bargaining.
 You want to get back what you have lost and may think things like if you just keep pushing you will get better, or if you ignore it, it will go away.
 You just want to find a way out of the situation you don’t have control of.

 You may then move on to depression when you realise that actually the doctors were right and its not going to go away any time soon.
 You may feel that there is no point in even trying, or feel a burden to those close to you.
 It is easy to get stuck in this phase and feel hopeless.
-You may just need a caring hand to guide you.
+You may just need a caring hand to guide you, and be among others who understand.
 You are not alone.

 (Credit to the Elisabeth Kübler-Ross Foundation)